pauldzy/NHDPlus_Navigation_PG/doc/classic.md

 #### Upstream Mainline

+* Load temporary table with all PlusFlowlineVAA records having a hydrosequence value greater than the start flowline.
+Limit where appropriate by distance or flowtime.
+Exclude coastal flowlines or flowlines having a length of -9999.

 #### Upstream with Tributaries

+* Load temporary table with all PlusFlowlineVAA records having a hydrosequence value greater than the start flowline.
+Limit where appropriate by distance or flowtime.
+Exclude coastal flowlines or flowlines having a length of -9999.

 #### Downstream Mainline

+* Load temporary table with all PlusFlowlineVAA records having a hydrosequence value less than the start flowline.
+Limit where appropriate by distance or flowtime.
+Exclude coastal flowlines or flowlines having a length of -9999.

 #### Downstream with Divergences

 * Execute a full downstream mainline navigation from the start flowline
 * Load temporary table with all flowlines in VPU having a hydro sequence value less than or equal to the start flowline.
+Limit where appropriate by distance or flowtime.
+Exclude coastal flowlines or flowlines having a length of -9999.
 * Mark flowlines having the same levelpathid and terminalpathid as the start flowline.

 #### Point to Point

+* Load temporary table with all PlusFlowlineVAA records having a hydrosequence value less than the start flowline.
+Limit where appropriate by distance or flowtime.
+Exclude coastal flowlines or flowlines having a length of -9999.